 Bridal Veil Falls Highlands NC

 This 60' roadside waterfall is one of the most popular stops in Western NC.
 The waterfall is literally just 20 feet or so off of Highway 64.
-In the past you could drive under it, but the road under it temporarily closed.
-Bridal Veil Falls Highlands NC is handicap and disabled friendly.
-Learn More »
+In the past you could drive under it, but the road under it closed.

 Cullasaja Falls NC is a 250′ tall and majestic waterfall located off of Highway 64 in the Cullasaja Gorge, near Highlands NC.
 The falls are viewable mainly from a small roadside pullover.
 The photo above was not taken from the road, but from the base of the falls, which is not handicap accessible.

 Dry Falls NC

 Lower Falls at Graveyard Fields is located on the Blue Ridge Parkway, and is a very beautiful and photogenic waterfall, that is also a popular summer swimming hole.
 Most visitors hike down the falls, but for those wanting a roadside view, you there is a pull off just past Graveyard Fields (towards Asheville) that offers a roadside view of the waterfall.

 Whitewater Falls NC